Download a FREE E-Book with 20 Easy Weeknight Dinners

 This crockpot beef stew is ready to serve directly out of the crock pot.
 If you want to add some extra garnishes, top it with some fresh cracked black pepper, freshly chopped parsley and shredded parmesan cheese.

 This slow cooker recipe is the perfect winter dinner and would be great for a dinner party because you can prepare it ahead of time and truly enjoy the time with your guests.
 I would serve this simple beef stew recipe with some homemade foccacia and a lemon kale caesar salad.
+All of these things can be prepared ahead of time which will really cut down on your hands on cooking time.

 Above view of ingredients for slow cooker beef stew